danielsaidi/OnboardingKit/README.md

 [![Platform](https://img.shields.io/cocoapods/p/Tutti.svg?style=flat)](http://cocoapods.org/pods/Tutti)

-Tutti is a Swift library that can be used to create tutorials and onboarding in iOS.
+Tutti is a Swift library that can be used to manage tutorials and onboarding in iOS.
 It is currently limited to the functionality I need in my own apps.
-I will extend it as those apps become more sophisticated over time.

-## Getting started

-I have currently not had time to setup a demo that shows how you build a custom tutorial on top of this library.
-For now, have a look at the code.

-Feel free to create a demo project for this project, that demonstrates how this library can be used to create great tutorials and onboarding experiences.